vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 ### Errors in the provided `expertise` tags

 <details><summary>Click to expand or collapse an answer</summary></p>
-What happens if a Level 2 file contains a tag that hasn't been approved or just contains a typo?
+What happens if a Level 2 file contains a tag that hasn't been supported or just contains a typo?
 Example: the file has a tag called "Model" while there is only a tag for "Portrait".
 The app will then display a warning icon next to the unofficial tag "Model" to indicate that it doesn't really know that tag.
 And that, consequently, there will be no translations available.

-This *may* prompt the club to fix a typo, or replace the unapproved tag with a similar approved tag.
+This *may* prompt the club to fix a typo, or replace the temporary tag with a similar supported tag.
-Alternatively, it may prompt the app's maintainers to promote the unapproved tag to an approved one if it meets the necessary criteria.
-One an unapproved tag is promoted onto the approved [root.level0.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json) tag list, or alternatively the Level 2 file has been fixed, the warning icon will disappear.
+Alternatively, it may prompt the app's maintainers to promote the temporary tag to a supported one if it meets the necessary criteria.
+Once a temporary tag is promoted onto the supported [root.level0.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json) tag list, or alternatively the Level 2 file has been fixed, the warning icon will disappear.
 </details></p>